Best Oil To Use By Car Brand

 Disclaimer: Mobil1™ is a trademark of Mobil Oil Corporation

-Toyota’s branded motor oil gets a lot of flak for coming in a Mobil1™ bottle that says “Toyota” on it, and while it is made by Exxon/Mobil it caters to Toyota engines specifically, doing so via a “special additive package”.
+Toyota’s branded motor oil gets a lot of flak for coming in a Mobil1™ bottle that says “Toyota” on it.
+While it is made by Exxon/Mobil it caters to Toyota engines specifically, doing so via a “special additive package”.
 It’s recommended by Toyota, most likely based on this additive package.

 While the formula for Toyota Genuine Motor Oil used to have more of what’s called Molybdenum, which helps to coat engine internals with a protective film, its formula is now similar to Mobil1™ and can be a bit cheaper.
 According to Toyota, the full synthetic version is only necessary if the car requires it.